cjsatuforc/MiniMega2560/README.md

 4. A prototype board
 5. A WiFi board.
 The MiniMega2560v01_WiFi now has code for testing NetCard to WiFi Card via serial link.

+The WiKi has info on how I test my boards.

 I am designing a GRBL CNC board at this time so I can make solder past stencils.
 I will post that board also when done.

 This is my build of a MiniMega2560 board.
 It uses the Mega2560 cpu with a CP2104 USB interface.
 The reason that I made this board was I wanted a more ports and memory for Arduino projects and I wanted a 3.3 volt Mega2560 that could be used with a breadboard.